warewulf/warewulf-web-old/docs/quickstart/el8.md

 ## Configure the controller

-Edit the file `/etc/warewulf/warewulf.conf` and ensure that you've set the appropriate configuration paramaters.
+Edit the file `/etc/warewulf/warewulf.conf` and ensure that you've set the appropriate configuration parameters.
 Here are some of the defaults for reference assuming that `192.168.200.1` is the IP address of your cluster's private network interface:

 ```yaml